matomo-org/matomo-for-wordpress/readme.txt

 == Description ==

-**Version 5.10.3 includes an important security related fix, it is highly recommended to update to this version.**
+**Version 5.10.3 and above include an important security related fix, it is highly recommended to update to this version.**

 _Already a Matomo On-Premise or Matomo Cloud user?
 You need to use the [Connect Matomo plugin](https://wordpress.org/plugins/wp-piwik/) instead of this plugin._